FAIMS/burial-mounds-web/README.md

 ## Prerequisites
 Need to have `Python 3.5.2` installed to run the script and also have `Jekyll` installed to test the website locally.
 It is also assume that you are using Ubuntu if you wish to test your website locally before uploading to Github Pages.

+*NOTE*: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
+Please refer to https://docs.python.org/3/installing/index.html if you need more information.

 ### Installing Jekyll
 Please refer to ![Jekyll offical documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.

 If you are using a Windows system, please refer to page regarding Jekyll on Windows https://jekyllrb.com/docs/installation/.

 ## Running Jekyll locally
 Assuming jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
-Type in the following command then press center
+Type in the following command then press enter

 `bundle exec jekyll serve --config _config.yml,_config_dev.yml`